StaggeringlyPurple/Beastly-Buggers/Mobs.md

 When exploring Warped Forests, you have a chance to find a **Warperd Beetle**.
 Small and fast, they are difficult to catch, but once you manage to hit it, it will probably die due to it's low health.

-**End Scorpion** can be found patrolling the outer End islands.
+**End Scorpions** can be found patrolling the outer End islands.
 They rapidly fire several Scorpion Projectile Barbs out of their massive stingers when they locate a player.
 This makes it difficult to engage them in melee combat, but if you do, they also have a close-quaters attack in which they snap their stingers.